Harini-Balaji11/Market_Regimes/README.md

 - **matplotlib and seaborn**: For creating visualizations

 We are grateful to the maintainers and contributors of these projects.

-## Contact and Support

-For questions, suggestions, or issues, please open an issue in the repository or contact the project maintainer.
-When reporting issues, please include:

-- Description of the problem
-- Steps to reproduce
-- Expected versus actual behavior
-- Relevant error messages or output

-Feedback and suggestions for improvements are always welcome.

----

 **Important Note**: This is an educational project demonstrating quantitative finance and machine learning concepts.
 The results shown are from historical backtesting and should not be interpreted as investment advice.
 Always conduct your own research and consider professional financial advice before making investment decisions.
 Past performance does not guarantee future results.